4 Top Herbs for a BETTER Nights Rest

 Sleep is essential for the proper balancing of our hormones, essential for recovery from strenuous activity, essential in forming memories and learning new skills and more!

 Sleep is a vital ingredient to a healthy animal.
 More so then is expounded on in our society.
 It is probably the third most vital thing that needs to take place for us to even survive, after breathing and drinking water!
 For something that is such a necessity in our lives, we sure don’t seem to get enough of it.

-This graph shows the average number of hours of sleep we are suppose to get:
+This graph shows the average number of hours of sleep we need: